liquality/liquality-docs/docs/functions/oraclefees.md

 Available funds need to cover all fees to meet the precondition to start initiating a transaction; otherwise, validation/error handling will be triggered if not an alternative option to pay gas fees is provided.

+Here is an example line of editing the fee text.

 ---

 ## getSendTxFees